 4. Grab a spectator map once you arrive so you can follow the spectator route without getting off track, but also so you can find out what else is going on in the village.

 5. Speaking of the village, we have so many fun activities and giveaways from our sponsors in the Mudder village, you can keep yourself entertained while you wait for your Mudder to return to the village.
-You can participate in photo booths and make supporter signs thanks to Biozet, shoes throws at the Merrell container, massages, test your strength at the EFM tent and sample different products, all for free.
-Eventually you’ll need a break, so pull up a seat, grab a coffee and relax in the village until you get to see your Mudder go through Electroshock Therapy and give you a big muddy embrace!
+You can participate in photo booths and make supporter signs thanks to Biozet, shoes throws at the Merrell container, test your accuracy at the EFM tent and sample different products, all for free.
+Eventually you’ll need a break, so pull up a seat, grab a coffee and relax in the village until you get to see your Mudder go down Happy Ending and give you a big muddy embrace!